Common Name: Small Headed Blazing Star

 - Fruit: Numerous small brown seeds with pappus to catch the wind.

 - Natural Habitat: Grasslands/Prairies, Rocky Outcrops

-Low-growing cluster of grass-like basal leaves puts up multiple stalks lined with brilliant violet-purple tiny flowers.
+Liatris microcephala is a low-growing cluster of grass-like basal leaves that puts up multiple stalks lined with brilliant violet-purple tiny flowers.
 The flowers are small with extended stamens, giving the stalk as a whole a fuzzy purple appearance.
-Drought tolerant, this plant thrives in full sun and well drained soils.
+Drought tolerant, this plant thrives in full sun and well-drained soils.